 2. Binder / Stabilizer - Retains the physical characteristics of food/cosmetics and ensure the mixture remains in an even state.

-3. Dietary / Nutritional Supplement - Vitamins, minerals, proteins, fatty acids or probiotics which is eaten to improve nutritional intake
+3. Dietary / Nutritional Supplement - Vitamins, minerals, proteins, fatty acids or probiotics that improves nutritional intake

 Calcium chloride is an ionic compound of calcium and chlorine.
 It is a white to off-white solid and highly soluble in water.

 As a firming agent, calcium chloride has E number 509.
 It is used in canned vegetables, in firming soybean curds into tofu and in producing a caviar substitute from vegetable or fruit juices.
 It is commonly used as an electrolyte in sports drinks and other beverages, including bottled water.
 The extremely salty taste of calcium chloride is used to flavor pickles without increasing the food's sodium content.
 Calcium chloride's freezing-point depression properties are used to slow the freezing of the caramel in caramel-filled chocolate bars.
 Also, it is frequently added to sliced apples to maintain texture.

 In brewing beer, calcium chloride is sometimes used to correct mineral deficiencies in the brewing water.
 It affects flavor and chemical reactions during the brewing process, and can also affect yeast function during fermentation.